Jaavidd/MachineLearning/README.md

 # MachineLearning

-Algorithms(K-means,DecisionTree,Neural network) from scratch for iris and heard_disease dataset.
+Algorithms(K-means,DecisionTree,Neural network) from scratch for iris and heart_disease datasets.